laravel-enso/action-logger/README.md

 - comes with the `ActionLogger` trait that defines the relationship to the `ActionLog` model, and should be included in your user model
 - each entry will record `user_id`, `url`, `route` name, http `action` verb and timestamps

+### Installation Steps

+1. Run the migrations `php artisan migrate`

+2. Include the `action-logger` middleware on the routes that you want covered

+3. Add the `ActionLogger` trait on your user model, so you may retrieve the user's  actions

 ### Notes

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

 If using the package together with Laravel Enso, the list of actions for an user are available in each user's profile page.

 <!--h-->
 ### Contributions